Mimic saves over $3,000,000

-The cruise line company declared that they had a population of around 150 large turbochargers.Of these just under 100 were of a particular make and design and due to reasons unknown an average of 4 of these failed (catastrophically) each year.
-The financial cost to the company was approximately $1,000,000 per year but this did not take into account the hidden costs of dissatisfied customers (passengers) or the very real risk of injury to crew and/or even an increased fire risk that could endanger the whole vessel.
+- The financial cost to the company was approximately $1,000,000 per year but this did not take into account the hidden costs of dissatisfied passengers, or the very real risk of injury to crew and/or an increased fire risk that could endanger the whole vessel.

-The units had to be automated and self-contained and accessible from remote (both on board and off the ship).
-They were to identify rotor deterioration and to indicate this immediately to the vessels control room watchkeepers.
+- Able to identify rotor deterioration and to indicate this immediately to the vessel’s control room watchkeepers.

-The unit was also required to indicate to nominated personnel ashore whenever a turbocharger alert was initiated.
-Furthermore, the units had to be self-monitoring, such that any failed sensor, inaccurate speed signal, or loss of hard drive had to be flagged to both on board and shore side users.
+- Self-monitoring, such that any failed sensor, inaccurate speed signal, or loss of hard drive had to be flagged to both on-board and shore side users.

-No failures, other than two due to foreign object damage, went unreported and the success of the system resulted in a potential saving in excess of $3,000,000 to the cruise company even after deductions for the capital cost of purchasing the units.
+- No failures, other than two due to foreign object damage went unreported and the success of the system resulted in an estimated savings in excess of $3,000,000.

-- The 22 units, installed across the 100 turbochargers population continue to operate and continue to provide early warning of catastrophic failures.
+- The 22 units installed across the 100 turbochargers continue to operate and provide early warning, avoiding catastrophic failures.